ksahlin/ultra/README.md

 uLTRA can be used with either Iso-Seq or ONT reads.

-### Constructing
+### Indexing

-Fist we construct splicing structure and extract reference sequnces from a genome.
+Fist we construct the datastructures used in uLTRA using a genome annotation GTF file and a genome fasta file.

 ```
 uLTRA prep_splicing  all_genes.gtf outfolder/  [parameters]